License

 graphical interface.

-GEMC using Apptainer
+Run using Apptainer

-Linux hosts can use apptainer (formerly singularity) to run docker containers.
+Linux hosts can use apptainer (formerly singularity) to run Docker containers.

-You can use it with the docker images above.
-It runs similarly to docker - but the entrypoint needs to be
+You can use it with the Docker images above.
+It runs similarly to Docker, but the entrypoint needs to be

 sourced explicitly.

-apptainer exec --cleanenv --bind ~/mywork:/mywork docker://ghcr.io/gemc/src:dev-almalinux-9.4 bash
+apptainer exec --cleanenv --bind ~/mywork:/mywork docker://ghcr.io/gemc/src:dev-almalinux-10 bash

 Then: